A Complete Guide to Using Tretinoin for Acne

 Although tretinoin requires some patience, it’s an effective treatment for acne.
 It also offers real anti-aging effects that can make it an appealing two-in-one medication if you get acne and also want to give your skin a smoother, more youthful appearance.

-If you’d like to start using tretinoin, you’ll find it as an active ingredient in our Customized Acne Cream, which is available after an online consultation with a licensed healthcare provider.
+If you’d like to start using tretinoin, you’ll find it as an active ingredient in Apostrophe Customized Acne Cream, which is available after an online consultation with a licensed healthcare provider.

-We also offer a range of other skin care treatments, including science-based sunscreen and body acne products.
+We also offer access to a range of other skin care treatments, including a derm-approved sunscreen and body acne products.

 Shop this post